ArctiqTeam/copilot-bootcamp/Labs/Lab 3.1 - Safe Landing/README.md

 > [!NOTE]
 > The `eslint.config.mjs` file is a modern configuration file for ESLint, using the ES Module syntax (.mjs for Module JavaScript).
 It allows you to define your ESLint settings, including rules, parser options, and plugins, using the latest JavaScript features.
 This file is especially useful for projects using ES modules, enabling very dynamic and modular configuration.

+> [!NOTE]
+> The 'const' keyword in TypeScript (and JavaScript) is used to declare a constant variable.
+When you declare a variable with 'const', it means that the variable's value cannot be reassigned after its initial assignment.
+This creates an immutable binding, ensuring that the reference to the value remains the same throughout the scope of the variable.
+However, it's important to note that for objects and arrays declared with 'const', while the reference cannot be changed, the contents of the object or array can still be modified.
+Using 'const' helps in writing more predictable code and prevents accidental reassignments, which can lead to bugs.
+It's generally recommended to use 'const' by default and only use 'let' when you know the variable will need to be reassigned.

 - Reopen the `Controllers/FlightsController.ts` file.

 - Notice the `let` is used in the `parseCoordinate` method.